 There is no limit of expatriate post for Distributive Trade/Direct Selling activities.
-Number of expatriate permitted per company is given based on the justification provided to the Expatriate Committee, Immigration Department.
+The number of expatriates permitted per company is given based on the justification provided to the Expatriate Committee, Immigration Department.
 Minimum salary for the expatriate must be at least RM5,000 per month and there is no age limit.